 Prevents bone loss.
 Boniva is a first-choice treatment for osteoporosis and is available as a generic, but how you have to take it can be a hassle.
 It's also only approved for women, not men.
 Prevents bone loss.
 Prolia (Denosumab) is an effective and convenient treatment for osteoporosis if other options haven’t worked or aren’t appropriate for you.
 There’re risks of some rare side effects, so make sure you're following up with your doctor regularly.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 3.761904761904762 Boniva
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 3.761904761904762 Boniva

 Reviews for Boniva (Ibandronate)